jgraph/www.diagrams.net-source/doc/faq/add-plugin.md

 categories: [Plugins]
 ---

-Plugins extend the functionality of diagrams.net.
-These plugins may not be production quality as some are developmental code, and therefore should be used as-is.
+_These plugins should be used as-is, as unsupported examples for developers._

 Some of the more popular plugins include:
 * ``anon``: Scrambles all of the text and metadata in your diagram - it anonymises it.